iotaledger/wallet.rs/bindings/python/README.md

 ### WalletAddress

-A dict with the following key/value pairs.
+A dict with the following key:value pairs.

 ```python
 wallet_address = {